I have traveled extensively throughout the US for many years and enjoy helping people to make the most of their RV vacations.

 Therefore, placing children in them for vacations can present real and present dangers for all travelers.

-The best and safest RV to use for traveling with children is one that can be towed behind a car, SUV or truck.
+The safest RV to use for traveling with children is one that can be towed behind a car, SUV or truck, and it should be easy to see why.

 Insist on Seatbelts